RoskiDeluge/savegpt/README.md

-# sharegpt
+# savegpt

-Easily share permanent links to ChatGPT conversations with your friends
+Easily save your ChatGPT conversations as markdown files.